Privacy Policy

 Retention

-Session and clinical workflow data are retained according to Service functionality and settings (for example configurable deletion of audio after transcription).
-When you delete content or your account, we delete or irreversibly anonymise personal data within a reasonable period, except where a longer retention is required by law or legitimate interest (for example encrypted backups with defined rotation).
+When you delete content or your account, we delete or irreversibly anonymise personal data within the periods above, except where a longer retention is required by law.

 Security